Xomega-Net/Xomega.Docs/docs/tutorial/3-details/4-multi-select.md

 Notice how the method adds or removes sales reasons to the child list based on the supplied new list of reasons.
 :::

-After that we can update both `CreateAsync` and `UpdateAsync` methods in the generated `SalesOrderService` class to handle the new `Sales` structure, as follows.
+After that, we can update both `CreateAsync` and `UpdateAsync` methods in the generated `SalesOrderService` class to handle the new `Sales` structure, as follows.

 ```cs title="SalesOrderService.cs"
 public partial class SalesOrderService : BaseService, ISalesOrderService